BenjaminSum/COMP3100---45878803/README.md

 ##  Running Simulation

 * Ensure the host machine has installed java.
-Check this by running command: java --version
+Check this by running command: **java --version**.
+* Open two terminals within the chosen OS and located the server-side file and client-side file.
 * Run Server Side using command -n: **$ ./ds-server -n** (This is because the client code is written in Java and requires a newline character per message)
 * Run Client Side (The code with this repository):  **$ java stageUno**